 - All images are fully uploadable to patient-specific file application

 - Hand-held and surgically ergonomic

 - Emits exponentially less radiation than the industry standard

 The back of the Micro C also has a digital control panel to control fluoroscopic and digital camera settings.
 The head houses the collimating cone and digital camera lens.
-The bottom of the device houses the power supply and external charging station.

 The image receptor/intensifier is thin, flat and also lightweight and portable; it can be positioned and easily manipulated behind the extremity being imaged.
 The extremity is placed on top of this broad, flat receptor and the Micro C is aimed at the extremity.

 Radiation from the Micro C passes through the interposed extremity and is received by the image receptor/intensifier.
 These fluoroscopic images are then digitally processed and sent wirelessly to the laptop screen to be viewed in real time by the surgeon.

 A surgeon is operating on a patient’s left hand in the operating room.
 The patient is lying in the supine position with the left upper extremity prepped and draped on a hand table in the abducted position.
 The surgeon sits adjacent to the patient’s axilla while the surgical assistant sits across the hand table adjacent to the patient’s head.
 Surgical instruments and equipment are laid out on the back table immediately behind the surgical assistant.
 A sterilized Micro C and image receptor/intensifier are nearby on the surgical hand table for portable use.